Rewind X Lightpaper

 1. Problem: Finality Without Safety

-Blockchain's greatest technical achievement, irreversible finality, is also its most significant barrier to mainstream adoption.
+Blockchain's core strength, irreversible finality, is also a key barrier to mainstream adoption.

 The Cost of Irreversibility